 - No additional material needs to be sent to the program.

-- A current CV must be embedded with a 2X2 photo in the upper right hand corner and uploaded with your PASS application.
-In the inaugural 1-2 years of a new training site, the site will not participate in MATCH.
+- In the inaugural 1-2 years of a new training site, the site will not participate in MATCH.
 These sites will choose candidates on a post-match basis.
 If new training sites fall into this category, NYU Langone Hospitals-Advanced Education in Pediatric Dentistry will post a viewable documents with new site locations and contact information on this page.